Pretz/blog/2016-01-29-swift-codegen.md

 }
 ```

 OK, it really doesn't give you that much.
 If you look at [the files it generates](https://github.com/Pretz/SwiftCodeGenUtils/blob/master/CodeGenExample/MainStoryboardIdentifiers.m) you can see how minimal it is.
-This is probably barely OK for an obj-c project, but in Swift I want something better.
+This is an acceptable improvement for an obj-c project, but in Swift I want something better.

 ## Which which which?

-Honestly, I want a hybrid of `Natalie` and `R.swift`: I love the `Segue` inner enum Natalie uses to avoid repetitive boilerplate, but I really like the `TypedStoryboardSegueInfo` struct that `R.swift` constructs from a `UIStoryboardSegue`.
+I want a hybrid of `Natalie` and `R.swift`: I love the `Segue` inner enum Natalie uses to avoid repetitive boilerplate, but I really like the `TypedStoryboardSegueInfo` struct that `R.swift` constructs from a `UIStoryboardSegue`.
 It's also worth pointing out that `SwiftGen` allows you to choose which types of assets you want to generate code for, so it's perfectly reasonable to use a combination of libraries for different asset types.

 I think for now I'm going to give Natalie a shot on a few projects and see how it goes.
 If I really miss the typed segue features of `R.swift`, maybe I'll submit a pull request.